-A. We anticipate that our 2018 Annual Meeting will be held in September 2018.
-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by May 4, 2018, to the attention of the Secretary of Algodon Wines & Luxury Development Group, Inc. at 135 Fifth Avenue, 10 th Floor, New York, NY 10010.
-If you wish to submit a proposal (including a director nomination) at the meeting that is to be included in next year's proxy materials, you must do so in accordance with the Company's amended and restated bylaws (the "Bylaws"), which contain additional requirements about advance notice of stockholder proposals and director nominations.
+A. We anticipate that our 2019 Annual Meeting will be held in September 2019.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by April 5, 2019, to the attention of the Secretary of Algodon Wines & Luxury Development Group, Inc. at 135 Fifth Avenue, 10 th Floor, New York, NY 10010.
+If you wish to submit a proposal at the Annual Meeting that is to be included in next year's proxy materials, you must do so in accordance with the Company's amended and restated bylaws (the "Bylaws"), which contain additional requirements about advance notice of stockholder proposals and director nominations.
 In addition, you must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934.
+Please note that at the 2017 Annual Meeting of Stockholders, the stockholders approved the current directors to serve for a three-year term.
+Therefore, the next meeting at which the stockholders may submit any director nominations will be the 2020 Annual Meeting of Stockholders.
+This does not prevent stockholders from submitting other proper proposals for consideration at the 2019 Annual Meeting.